-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Whisk together sugar, egg, canola oil, and vanilla and milk.
+- Whisk together sugar, egg, canola oil, and vanilla and milk.
 Set aside.

-Stir together baking powder, baking soda, salt and 3 cups flour.
+- Stir together baking powder, baking soda, salt and 3 cups flour.
 Make a well in center of flour mixture and pour liquid into well.
 Stir until almost combined, then add 2 cups fresh blueberries.
 Continue to fold ingredients together being careful to not stir too hard in order to keep blueberries intact.

-Turn dough out onto well floured board and gently knead dough to form a soft dough that holds together well, adding more flour as needed.
-Pat dough down to about 3/4 inch thick.
+- Turn dough out onto well floured board and gently knead dough to form a soft dough that holds together well, adding more flour as needed.
+Pat dough down to about ¾ inch thick.
 Cut cookies with biscuit cutter and place on parchment lined cookie sheet.

-Bake at 350 for 10-12 minutes or until cookies have puffed and no indent is made when top of cookie is touched with your finger.
+- Bake at 350 for 10-12 minutes or until cookies have puffed and no indent is made when top of cookie is touched with your finger.